 But to me and the other leaders of the Storytelling Workshop at OWAC, he’s a poet.
 I say “leaders” and not “teachers” because it would be misleading to call myself a teacher.
 Hank is teaching me.

-My first-ever Saturday in Oberlin I participated in the Day of Service, a fun-filled and highly appreciated volunteering bonanza that introduces first-year students to local organizations by way of community-service work.
+My first-ever Saturday in Oberlin I participated in the Community Engagement Institute, a fun-filled and highly appreciated volunteering bonanza that introduces first-year students to local organizations by way of community-service work.
 Work is the wrong word.
 I, along with a dozen other new Obies, played the entire day at one of the nearby Murray Ridge Center group homes.
 We shimmied to the all-time greatest disco hits, belted our favorite Motown tunes on repeat until the karaoke mic petered out, battled for the most hotels on Park Avenue, and collapsed in a heap at the end of the day under the shady trees in Tappan Square, sacked out and smiling.

 My curiosity thoroughly piqued (who knew there were play dates in college?!), I set out to find other ways to volunteer at the Murray Ridge Center.
 I was overwhelmed.
 Complete with three Work Activity Centers, a host of group homes, and a school (not to mention a stellar staff behind it all), I found Murray Ridge impressively equipped to fulfill its mission.
 And what is its mission?
 To provide services and support that facilitate healthy, safe, and happy living to Ohioans with developmental disabilities–whatever that means to them.